-Andries Myburgh is an Executive at ENSafrica in the Tax department, and specialises in corporate and international corporate tax consulting and tax dispute resolution assistance.
+Andries Myburgh is an Executive at ENSafrica in the tax practice, and specialises in corporate and international corporate tax consulting, mergers and acquisitions advisory and tax dispute resolution assistance.

-Andries’ experience includes advising companies (across various industries) on the tax implications applicable to a broad range of transactions, including merger and acquisition transactions (tax due diligence investigations and tax-efficient transaction structuring advice), management share incentive schemes, Employee Share Ownership Plans (ESOP), Black Economic Empowerment (BEE) transactions, private equity transactions, financing/funding arrangements and corporate restructures.
+Andries’ experience includes advising companies (across various industries) on the tax implications applicable to a broad range of transactions, including corporate restructures, merger and acquisition transactions (tax due diligence investigations and tax-efficient transaction structuring advice), private equity transactions, and financing/funding arrangements.

 Andries also has extensive industry experience in the mining sector, where he consults regularly to mining companies on a various range of domestic and international corporate tax, mining tax and mineral royalty-related matters.

-From a tax dispute resolution perspective, Andries assists companies in responding to SARS audits/investigations, preparing and lodging objections and appeals, alternative tax dispute resolution and tax court matters.
+From a tax dispute resolution perspective, Andries assists companies in responding to SARS audits/investigations, preparing and lodging objections and appeals, alternative tax dispute resolution and tax court, High Court and Supreme Court of Appeal matters, including advising on alternative remedies to resolve tax court disputes.

 Andries has authored articles for and has been quoted by numerous tax-related issues in publications including Mining Weekly, Mining Review Africa, Financial Mail and Business Day.

-Andries is recognised as a leading/recommended lawyer by:
+Andries is s ranked as a leading/recommended lawyer by:

 - BCom (Law) (North-West University)